hudsonmw/StraightWeather/README.md

 ----------
 ## How to Run:
 1. Clone the repository
-2. Set the directory to the main project folder with data CSV
+2. Set the working directory to the main project folder with CSV data
 3. Build and Run